Skip to content

 // Activities return plain values

-const payment = await activities.processPayment({ amount: 100 });
+const payment = await context.activities.processPayment({ amount: 100 });

 // Next activity only runs if payment succeeded

-await activities.sendEmail({
+await context.activities.sendEmail({

 to: "customer@example.com",